• Skip to primary navigation

 • FAQ and Tips

-• More Vegan Thai Curries:
+• Also, Check Out These Vegan Thai Curries:

 Vegan Thai Red Curry served with tofu and rice

 Our Thai Red Curry with Tofu is made with coconut milk and served with a variety of vegetables and protein.
-We use tofu as the main protein and vegetables such as zucchini, red pepper and carrots.
+We use tofu as the main protein and vegetables, such as zucchini, red pepper, and carrots.

 Red Curry is normally milder than Green Curry and spicier than Yellow curry.
-You can use red curry paste to make other dishes such as Khao Soi, Tom Kha or this delicious Butternut Squash Curry.
+You can use red curry paste to make other dishes such as Khao Soi, Tom Kha, or this delicious Butternut Squash Curry.

 How to make Red Curry Paste